 This all changed in the early aughts when a number of businesses filed a class action lawsuit against Visa, Mastercard, and numerous financial institutions that issue payment cards.
 These businesses alleged that the card brands were engaging in anti-competitive behavior - including prohibiting fee-shifting.
 The lawsuit was ultimately settled in 2012 with the card brands agreeing to a number of concessions including, most significantly for this discussion, allowing businesses to charge customers extra to use a credit card.

 The settlement was a win for merchants who wanted more flexibility to expose the actual cost of credit card processing to consumers and to encourage consumers to use less costly payment methods.
 It was a win.
 But it wasn’t a rout.
 The card brands, state law, and even local lawyer regulators have retained a modest amount of power to direct how law firms surcharge.
-If you want more information on these rules and laws, check out our recent guide to law firm fee-shifting.

 As a result, businesses have developed a number of different methods to shift fees to customers.
 What follows is a quick discussion of a few of the methods that businesses, such as law firms, are using to shift credit card fees to customers.

 Attorneys have generally been free to decide what their services cost so long as they meet the requirement that fees are reasonable (of course each state has its own rule but the ABA version of the reasonableness requirement is Model Rule 1.5).
 Therefore, a firm could raise its prices by some percentage to "build in" the cost of payment processing.